Shrimp and linguine noodles are tossed with a light artichoke pesto to give you an elegant yet easy weeknight dinner that works for date night too.

-My first test run of this dish was when two girlfriends came over for dinner one evening late last summer.
+My first test run of this dish was when two girlfriends came over for dinner one spring evening.
 One of them doesn’t eat meat or chicken, only seafood, so I needed a good option for the main course.
 It was kind of a rainy, overcast day so seemed like a good idea to do something indoors.
-I feel like pesto is always a good option with pasta but wanted to create something with a little more substance to it than a tradition basil pesto.
+I feel like pesto is always a good option with pasta but wanted to create something with a little more substance to it than traditional basil pesto.
 Enter artichokes – one of my most favorite veggies of all!

-Fresh artichokes are fabulous when steamed or grilled but when you get into canned or frozen, they often lack flavor and need a bit of help to bring out the flavor.
+Fresh artichokes are fabulous when steamed or grilled but when you get into canned or frozen, they can lack flavor and need a bit of help to make them shine.
 Some good ways to incorporate artichokes include adding them to a salad or combining them with fresh spices and using them as a pizza topping.
-But making them into pesto might just be one of my new favorite things!
+Making them into pesto might just be one of my new favorite things!

 Why Add Pasta Water?